ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 Limit on total number of concurrent insert queries.
 Zero means Unlimited.

 :::note
 These settings can be modified at runtime and will take effect immediately.
 Queries that are already running will remain unchanged.
-Zero means unlimited.
 :::

 Type: UInt64